-11. Performance improvement system
+10. Performance improvement system

 As one of the sixteen technical colleges in the South Carolina system and as a college fully accredited by the Southern Association of Colleges and Schools, Williamsburg Technical College is required to measure institutional effectiveness and to report to several external agencies regarding assessment of the WTC programs and support services.
 To comply with these requirements, WTC has established a routine of surveys of administration, goal setting, and data review to constantly improve its programs and services.
-There is an eleven-step process as follows:
+The process, itself, is also frequently reviewed.
+During the 2007-2008 term the process was revised slightly as it relates to the IE Calendar, but the steps below are accurate as of the timeline for this report:

-1. July Executives review purpose, vision, IE process, and conduct the SWOT analysis to identify initiatives and goals 2.
-August Area Commission approves revisions and identifies initiatives and goals 3.
+1. July Executives review purpose, vision, IE process, and conduct the SWOT analysis to identify initiatives and goals

+2. August Area Commission approves revisions and identifies initiatives and goals 3.
 August IE Committee develops a draft of the Strategic Plan (SP) 4.
 August President's Staff approves SP; WTC begins the Operational Plan (OP) 5.
 August WTC develops divisional, departmental objectives to support the Strategic Plan 6.
 September The IE Committee reviews the objectives of the Divisions and Departments 7.
-September Institutional Research develops a plan for assessing the objectives

-8. April WTC departments and divisions submit results, use of results, and objectives for next cycle 9.
+September Institutional Research develops a plan for assessing the objectives 8.
+April WTC departments and divisions submit results, use of results, and objectives for next cycle 9.
 May The IE Committee reviews results and completes the Assessment Record Book 10.
 June Administrators review the Assessment Record Book and the use of results for possible needed inclusion in the strategic plan for next cycle and to determine funding needs 11.
 July The process cycles back to step 1